Joennuh/Dice-Tower/README.md

 To protect the leads of the leds it is advisble to use some heatshrink tubes around the exposed leads.
 This is to prevent any accidental shortage.

 ## Software
 The software can be downloaded from this Github repository under the GPL 3.0 license.
-Currently the software doesn't use WiFi cpability of the Wemos D1 mini but this can be subject of change in the future.
+Currently the software doesn't use WiFi capability of the Wemos D1 mini / MH-ET LIVE MiniKit ESP32 but this can be subject of change in the future.

 ### Startup
 By default at startup all leds will go on and off one by one to test the leds.
-During this test the onboard led of the Wemos D1 mini will stay on.
+On the MH-ET LIVE MiniKit ESP32 the eye leds will go on together instead of individually during the startup fase.
+During startup the onboard led of the Wemos D1 mini / MH-ET LIVE MiniKit ESP32 will stay on.

 ### Default program
 After the selftest the yellow leds will start flickering at random intensity to simulate a campfire.
 The red leds of the eyes will stay lit permanently on a low intensity.
-When pin D3 of the Wemos D1 mini got HIGH the red leds will blink a few times and they stay on for about 2 seconds.
+When pin D3 of the Wemos D1 mini or GPIO 17 of the MH-ET LIVE MiniKit ESP32 got HIGH the red leds will blink a few times and they stay on for about 2 seconds.
+This can also be triggered by a short press on the configuration button which is connected to D5 on the Wemos D1 mini or GPIO 18 of the MH-ET LIVE MiniKit ESP32.

 ### Configuration button
 A short press on the configuration button will manually trigger the blinking red leds.
 The green configuration / status led will shortly blink to confirm the short press.